CogStack/CogStack-Pipeline/README.md

 gradlew integTest
 ```

 Although if you're new to cogstack, you might find it more informative to run them individually, and inspect the results after each one.
+For example,
-For example, to runa single test:
+  to run a single test:
 ```
-gradlew  -DintegTest.single=<integration test name> -i integTest
+gradlew  -DintegTest.single=<integration test class name> -i integTest
 ```
-Available integration tests are in the package
+Available classes for integration tests are in the package
 ```
 src/integration-test/java/uk/ac/kcl/it
 ```